 Your vehicle may be equipped with a temporary mobility kit (located in the spare tire well in the trunk).
-The temporary mobility kit consists of an air compressor to reinflate the tire and a sealing compound that will effectively seal most punctures caused by nails or similar objects.
+The temporary mobility kit consists of an air compressor to reinflate the tire and a sealing compound in a canister that will effectively seal most punctures caused by nails or similar objects.
 This kit will provide a temporary seal allowing you to drive your vehicle up to 120 miles (200 km) at a maximum speed of 50 mph (80 km/h).

-Note: The temporary mobility kit is to be used for one tire only.
-See your authorized dealer for additional kits.
+Note: The temporary mobility kit sealant compound in the canister is to be used for one tire only.
+See your Ford authorized dealer for additional replacement sealant canisters.